 Artificial grass is generally very easy to keep clean, with rainfall doing a lot of the work for us.
-However, during a dry period, hosing your lawn is a good option can help remove any debris, dust and dirt.
+However, during a dry period, hosing down artificial turf lawn is a good option and can help remove stubborn dirt, dust and debris.

-A grass brush can help remove some dirt.
+An artificial turf brush will also help remove dirt.
 It’s also useful to use a brush before hosing the lawn, to loosen any stubborn dirt first.

 Remove Leaves and Debris on a Regular Basis

-Particularly in the autumn months, lawns can end up trapping a lot of leaves and debris.
+Particularly in the autumn months, artificial turf can end up trapping a lot of leaves and debris.
 Besides looking messy, this can also lead to weed growth over time if it’s allowed to build up.

 Using a leaf blower, an artificial grass rake or an artificial grass broom can all help rid your lawn of leaves and debris.